How's your FICO Score?

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage comes down to a single number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage boils down to just one number.

-- Your Credit History - How long have you had credit?
+- Your Credit History - How many years have you had credit?

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts?
+- Balances on your Credit Cards - How many accounts?
 How much do you owe?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 These factors are weighted slightly differently depending on which formula the agency uses.
 Each formula produces a single number which may vary slightly by agency.
 FICO scores can be as low as 300 and as high as 800.
 Higher is better.
 Most home buyers in the current environment have a score above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-To raise your FICO score, you must obtain the reports that are used to build it.
+In order to raise your score, you must have the reports that are used to build it.
 Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies, along with your credit report.
+For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
 Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.